Ynote/experiment-apollo-2.0/README.md

 # Try Apollo client 2.0

+> Experiment from 2017

-This is a personnal experiment to try Apollo client 2.0.
+This is a small project that intends to test Apollo client 2.0.

 ### Stage 0